Franklin Richards (character): Franklin Richards: Son of a Genius

-In the out-of-continuity humor series Franklin Richards: Son of a Genius, Franklin is portrayed as a Calvin-esque troublemaker who can't resist "playing" with his father's inventions, with disastrous results.
+In the out-of-continuity humor series Franklin Richards: Son of a Genius, Franklin is portrayed as a Calvin-esque troublemaker who cannot resist "playing" with his father's inventions, with disastrous results.
 Franklin must then scramble to reverse the effects/clean up after the results of his "play", with the help of his long-suffering robot nanny H.E.R.B.I.E. (who essentially plays a Hobbes-esque role), or face punishment from his parents.
 The first twelve Son of a Genius one-shots were drawn by Chris Eliopoulos and co-written by Eliopoulos and Marc Sumerak.
-Since then, Eliopoulos has written them solo.
+Since then, Eliopoulos has written the series solo.

 Franklin Richards: Son of a Genius began as a series of back-up strips, each one appearing in all Marvel books released in a certain publishing week.
 The strips were well received by Marvel readership and the concept was granted a self-titled one-shot, which primarily reprinted the published strips to date.
 Subsequent books in the series have consisted of new material, and they are currently being published on a roughly quarterly basis.
 There have been fourteen specials published so far, and this particular version of Franklin and H.E.R.B.I.E. has since appeared with Lockjaw and the Pet Avengers in Tails of the Pet Avengers: Dogs of Summer (July 2010).